 Salesforce Version Control GIT

->

-> Yet it has alienated a large part of the developer community.
+Yet GIT has alienated a large part of the developer community.
 What could be the cause for that?
-Let us examine some of the key reasons why GIT is daunting for customers to adopt.
+Let us examine some of the key reasons why Salesforce GIT is daunting for Salesforce customers to adopt.

->

-> The pre-GIT client-server modeled centralized version control systems were simpler in that you needed to know a few things to use them – namely your sandbox, a repository, branches, and version control.
+The pre-GIT client-server modeled centralized version control systems were simpler in that you needed to know a few things to use them – namely your sandbox, a repository, branches, and version control.
 With GIT and its distributed architecture, you now need to understand various other constructs such as an index, local repository, remote repository, treeishes, stash, and the list goes on.
 The information model with GIT has grown in complexity.

 The number of commands has increased significantly and simple tasks can require many more commands to accomplish.

 In addition, the terminology of the GIT commands has been confusing and problematic since it has reused CVS and Subversion (SVN) terms for completely different concepts.